 Set the pumpkin pie in yellow cake on top and add a layer of frosting to this.
 Then put the cherry pie in white cake on the top.
 Frost the top and sides with more frosting.
 You will likely need a lot of frosting as you have more surface area than usual to cover.

 Smooth down the sides with a palette knife or spatula and make it as neat as possible.
 You can further decorate it with some chocolate buttercream frosting or even some regular frosting with food coloring added.
 You could even mix it up and put the layers in a different order, use chocolate cake for one layer instead or decorate it with fresh fruit.

 And there you have it, a towering cherpumple (cherry, pumkin and apple pie cake if you haven't worked it out yet) which will make the center of any Thanksgiving Day dinner table a sight to behold.
 A thin slice should be enough for anyone, so if you eat more than that you can be most thankful for elasticated waistbands.

-If you'd like to read similar articles to How to Make a Cherpumple for Thanksgiving, we recommend you browse around our Festivities & Celebrations category.
+If you want to read similar articles to How to Make a Cherpumple for Thanksgiving, we recommend you visit our Festivities & Celebrations category.